Azure/doAzureParallel/docs/40-troubleshooting.md

 # your node_id typically looks something like this 'tvm-1170471534_2-20170829t072146z'
 rAzureBatch::rebootNode('<my_cluster_id>', '<my_node_id>')
 ```

+When rebooting the node, the necessary scripts and your command line changes will run to get your node setup to work as part of your doAzureParallel cluster.

 ### Why do some packages fail with the following error?
 ```sh